eabredder/KilnLog/README.md

 ### Battery & Solar

-Battery voltage and solar panel voltage over time.
+Battery voltage, solar panel voltage, and estimated battery state of charge over time.
 Useful for confirming the power system is healthy across a long logging period.

+> **LiFePO4 note:** The state of charge (Charge %) line is derived from the Renogy charge controller, which uses a voltage-lookup table calibrated for lead-acid batteries.
+On a LiFePO4 pack the nearly flat voltage-SoC curve means even a small voltage sag under fan load can appear as a large SoC drop — this is a measurement artefact, not real depletion.
+Use the **battery voltage** line as the reliable health indicator: a healthy 12 V LiFePO4 pack stays between roughly 12.8 V and 13.4 V under normal operating conditions.

 ### Wick Health